CyberGRX/api-examples/python_examples/order_assessments/README.md

 - Once you are done experimenting remember to **remove** the `.auth-token` file so you do not leak sensitive information.

 ## Ordering assessments in bulk
-This command will order assessments for third parties that have no current order.
+This command will order assessments for third parties that do not have orders already.
+- This command expects an excel file that resembels `bulk-order.xlsx` an example has been provided in this directory.
+- All columns are required except for `Vendor Contact Phone`
-- `python order.py`
+- `python order.py bulk-order.xlsx`